Tuning free Catoni type joint robust estimation: Simulations

 \subsection{Numerical experiment 1: mean estimation}

-In this experiment, we evalute the error stability of three type of Catoni-type robust estimators: \begin{itemize} \item[(1)] Catoni estimator with known variance $\sigma^{2}$, \item[(2)] Catoni estimator with the sample variance $\bar{\sigma}^{2}$ replacing $\sigma^{2}$, \item[(3)] Our Catoni-type joint estimator. \end{itemize} For comparison, we also include the classical sample mean to illustrate the benefits of robust estimation.
+In this experiment we evaluate the error stability of three Catoni-type robust estimators of the mean: \begin{enumerate} \item the Catoni estimator with the true variance $\sigma^2$; \item the Catoni estimator with the sample variance $\bar\sigma^2$ replacing $\sigma^2$; \item our joint Catoni mean--variance estimator defined by equation~\eqref{f1f2}. \end{enumerate} For comparison we also report the classical sample mean, which highlights the benefit of robustification.
+For the first two Catoni estimators we use the widest influence function as the following